Miss Washington Teen USA

 The Miss Washington Teen USA competition is the pageant that selects the representative for the state of Washington in the Miss Teen USA pageant.

-Maliyah Van Hook of Gilroy, CA was appointed Miss Washington Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Washington at Miss Teen USA 2025.
+Bella Seeden of Temecula, CA was appointed Miss Washington Teen USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Washington at Miss Teen USA 2026.